pointfreeco/swift-snapshot-testing/README.md

   - httpShouldUsePipelining: false
 ```

 Renderable data will write as an image.
-This includes `UIImage` and `NSImage`, but also data that is typically viewed visually, like `UIView` and `NSView`.
+This includes `UIImage`s and `NSImage`s, but also data that is typically viewed visually, like `UIView`s and `NSView`s.

 Given a view: